haoxiuwang/mysite-s/source/en/chapter-1/index.md

 What we need to continue to emphasize here, is that the true value of the Aomoxo Plan lies in the creation of a new mechanism that uses shares as incentive for talents to achieve the $1 trillion market cap goal, linking closely together Aomoxo's trillion dollar market cap, and the personal billionaire@# dreams of our talents, turning the company's goals into the goals of tens of thousands of talented individuals.
 When the talents start to fight for their own dreams of billions of wealth, they'd also be most certainly working hard to create the trillion dollar market value for the company.
 In other words, the day when Aomoxo reaches $1 trillion  in market capitalization, it will also certainly be the day that all 37,200 talents become famous and rich.

-Although the great successes of Apple, Microsoft, Amazon, and Google, are very worthy of excitement and pride from our peers in the IT field, but it's such a pity that the talents who created the trillion dollar market value miracle, aren't able to share the wealth of the trillion dollar market value.
+Although the great successes of Apple, Microsoft, Amazon, and Google, are very worthy of excitement and pride from our peers in the IT field, but it's such a pity that the talents who have created the trillion dollar market value miracle, aren't able to share the wealth of the trillion dollar market value.

 {% ul 'This is morally unfair.
 Such a trillion dollar market value is far from wonderful. ' "The passion and creativity of talents have not yet been fully tapped, and there's still a lot of room for incentives." %}